Woman pleads guilty in stabbing death of man, toddler in Maryland Heights

 Onyai Turner pleaded guilty to six felonies, including second-degree murder, first-degree robbery and armed criminal action.
 Her then-boyfriend, Traveon Sims, was sentenced to life in prison in July 2021.

-A Maryland Heights man pleaded guilty to fatally stabbing his uncle and cousin in 2018.

 The attack happened at a home in the 12400 block of Marine on February 15, 2018.
-Police say one of the victims was hit with a hammer.
+Police say one of the victims was hit with a hammer; Malcolm Mathis II, 33, and Malcolm Mathis, III, 22 months, were killed.
 A 4-year-old girl and her 57-year-old great aunt were also stabbed.
 Sims later admitted to his role in the attack.

 Turner is scheduled to be sentenced on April 29.